Engaging employees in work and life

 This compelling 16 month personal and professional development program rooted in our Vincentian charism.
 The program is centered on three major components: Education; Service; and Reflection; and is designed to empower staff and administrators to live out and reflect upon our Vincentian Mission.
 For more information, contact Program Coordinator Lucy Pesce at 718-990-3004 or [email protected].

 Join the campus community as we celebrate Mass together.
-View our online Mass schedules for Queens, Staten Island, and Manhattan.
+Visit St. Thomas More Church on the web for more.

 The entire University community comes together to support our athletic teams.
 By coming out to the games, you show your support for our student-athletes and the University.